dune94/fitcycle/README.md

 ## Purpose

 The purpose of this application is to provide an alternate Fitbit Cycling Dashboard.
 Currently the Standard dashboard for Fitbit is walker or step centric.
 The application uses a microservices architecture.
-Initially, if no laps data is detected, the fitbit data is ingested into a Cosmos DB set of collections.
-The data is currated and improved to provide cycling oriented properties to augment the originating Fitbit dataset.
-The user can then select a lap, and visualize metrics and a google (polyline-based) map that is colour coded to provide speed, heartrate, and calories burned performance information.
+The Fitbit Cloud data is ingested into a Cosmos DB set of collections.
+The Fitbit data is currated and improved to provide cycling oriented properties to augment the originating Fitbit dataset.
+Once the Cycling data is ingestion, the user can then select a lap, and visualize lap metrics (watts, calories, speed, etc.) and a google (polyline-based) map that is colour coded to provide speed, heartrate, and calories burned performance information.
+The application also has a suite of graphs for each metric to show lap trends.

 ## Future Versions